Court: Nigerian farmers can sue Shell in UK over pollution

 Shell argued that the U.K. courts had no jurisdiction to hear the case.

-Britain’s High Court ruled in 2017 that the parent company was not responsible and the claim against its subsidiary, Shell Petroleum Development Co. of Nigeria, should therefore not be heard in the U.K. courts.
+Britain’s High Court ruled in 2017 that the parent company was not legally responsible and the claim against its subsidiary, Shell Petroleum Development Co. of Nigeria, should therefore not be heard in the U.K. courts.

 The Court of Appeal agreed and the claimants appealed to the U.K.’s top court for a final decision.

-In its ruling Thursday, the Supreme Court said the appellants’ case had “a real prospect of success.”

-It said that “the Court of Appeal materially erred in law” when it ruled against the Nigerian claimants.
+In its ruling Friday, the Supreme Court said “the Court of Appeal materially erred in law” when it ruled against the Nigerian claimants.